awsdocs/amazon-glacier-developer-guide/doc_source/amazon-glacier-data-model.md

 ## Job<a name="data-model-job"></a>

 Amazon Glacier jobs can perform a select query on an archive, retrieve an archive, or get an inventory of a vault\.
 When performing a query on an archive, you initiate a job providing a SQL query and list of Amazon Glacier archive objects\.
-Amazon Glacier select runs the query in place and writes the output results to Amazon S3\.
+Amazon Glacier Select runs the query in place and writes the output results to Amazon S3\.

 Retrieving an archive and vault inventory \(list of archives\) are asynchronous operations in Amazon Glacier in which you first initiate a job, and then download the job output after Amazon Glacier completes the job\.